garrandall/popular-music-data/tracks/hot-shot-karen-young.md

 I need a hot shot
 Hot shot, hot shot

-Ooh come on, come on, come on, come on
+Oh come on, come on, come on, come on
 You gotta feel the kinda motion in my soul
 You gotta move it
 Whoo, I know you never never never gonna lose control